omarelb/omarelb.github.io/_pages/about.md

 # Me

 My name's Omar Elbaghdadi.
-This year (2018), I finished by bachelor's degree in *Econometrics and Operations Research*, and I would like to do my master's in AI starting next year.
-My other interests include dancing, music, and traveling!
-Right now I'm saving up to go on a trip through South America.
+Currently, I am pursuing a master's degree in Artificial Intelligence (AI) at the University of Amsterdam.
+I have a background in *Econometrics and Operations Research*, which I have a bachelor's degree in.

+My main interest of subjects within AI are Bayesian methods and Reinforcement Learning.
+I'm just starting out blogging, but I'd like to write more about these topics.

+Besides AI, I'm passionate about dancing salsa, music, cooking, and traveling!
+I have lived in Beijing for half a year and have also backpacked through South America!